ndongmo/Board-games-library/README.md

   ## How it works

-  **tgLib** is very simple, the view of the server application should implement the IServerView interface of the tgLib and that's all for the server side :relaxed:.
+  **tgLib** is very simple, the view of the server application should implement the **IServerView** interface of tgLib and that's all for the server side :relaxed:.
+On the other side, the client application game class should inherit of the **Game** class of tgLib and the view should also implement the **IClientView** interface of tgLib.